 The Master Plan covers a Harbor District of nearly 2,700 acres of land and more than 4,500 acres of water.
-The Master Plan identifies permitted land and water uses.
+The current Master Plan divides the Harbor District into 10 planning districts and identifies permitted land and water uses.

 Port Master Plans are required by the California Coastal Act of 1976.
 They outline strategic goals, operational initiatives and environmental policies, and evaluate the consistency of future developments and land uses with those goals, initiatives and policies.

-The Port Master Plan Update is needed to consider changes in the global shipping industry, technological advances, and important factors such as climate change and energy resources consistent with Green Port Policy objectives.
+The Port Master Plan Update is needed to incorporate years of amendments, and consider changes in the global shipping industry, technological advances, and important factors such as climate change and energy resources consistent with Green Port Policy objectives.
 The Update will revise the guidelines for public access to the waterfront by reviewing the vision for development of future recreation areas and facilities.

 The Update includes the following main tasks: